Find information on how we’re keeping you safe from COVID-19 here

 What is the pleura?

 The chest cavity contains the heart, the thoracic aorta, lungs and esophagus (swallowing passage).
 The wall of the chest cavity is made up of the rib cage and diaphragm.
 The pleura is a large membrane that lines the thoracic (chest) cavity and covers the lungs.
-The pleura produces lubricant for the lungs so they are able to move back and forth against the chest wall when you breath.
+The pleura produces lubricant for the lungs so they are able to move back and forth against the chest wall when you breathe.

 What are Pleural Diseases?